The Ginsburg--Sands theorem and computability theory: Introduction

 Our investigation of the Ginsburg--Sands theorem will use Dorais's formalization of countable second-countable (CSC) spaces in classical (second-order) reverse mathematics.
 The original account \cite{Dorais-2011} of this is unpublished, so we review some of the main definitions and the features most relevant for our purposes in \Cref{sec:CSC}.
 Additional background can be found in \cite[Section 10.8.1]{DM-2022}.
 Other recent applications besides our own include the work of Shafer \cite{Shafer-2020} and DeLapo \cite{DeLapo-TA}.

 Our goal is to better understand the Ginsburg--Sands theorem in isolation, but also with respect to Ramsey's theorem for pairs, which figures in its proof.
 For the remainder of this section, then, we recall the statement of Ramsey's theorem, and of some of its consequences.
 Throughout, our notation will be standard unless otherwise noted.
 We assume familiarity with the usual benchmark subsystems $\RCA_0$, $\WKL_0$, and $\ACA_0$ of second-order arithmetic.
-We follow the convention of formulating all definitions in $\RCA_0$ for generality, thereby using $\mathbb{N}$ in place of $\omega$ so as to refer to the set of natural numbers in a possibly nonstandard model.
 For $n \geq 1$, we use $\mathsf{I}\Sigma^0_n$ to refer to the \emph{$\Sigma^0_n$ induction scheme}, which consists of all formulas of the form